feats-ai/feats/README.md

 $ python3 predict.py --config predict_config.yaml
 ```

+Our latest model [`unet_09042025_124903_80.pt`](src/feats/models/unet_09042025_124903_80.pt) is trained on data collected with multiple GelSight Mini sensors and should be compatible with most GelSight Mini sensors.
+The corresponding normalization file is [`normalization_08042025_122519.npy`](src/feats/data/labels/normalization_08042025_122519.npy).
+We still keep the previous models for legacy purposes, but we highly recommend using the latest model for best results.

-Note that the prediction results can vary depending on the GelSight Mini sensor you are using.
+Note that the prediction results can still vary depending on the GelSight Mini sensor you are using.
 This can have several factors, including differences in the alignment of the camera relative to the gel, and sensor-related factors such as image brightness, contrast, saturation, and hue.

 <!-- Calibration -->
 ### Calibration